mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

 My goal here was to avoid hard coding color values into each document, and instead leverage the color variables already set in `/_assets/stylesheets/_variables.scss` to keep things [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-To achieve this I used a [SassScript map](https://github.com/sass/sass/blob/master/doc-src/SASS_CHANGELOG.md#sassscript-maps) of all the color variables used on the site along with some additional CSS to build the swatch tiles.
+To achieve this I used a [SassScript map](https://github.com/sass/sass/blob/master/doc-src/SASS_CHANGELOG.md#sassscript-maps) of all the color variables found on the site along with some additional CSS to build the swatch tiles.

 {% highlight scss %}
 /*